quicksilver/1Password-Plugin/README.markdown

 Thanks also to Jamie of the 1Password development team for his [excellent advice](http://support.agilewebsolutions.com/showthread.php?21959-Developing-a-Quicksilver-Plugin-for-1Password) and insights into how 1Password works.

 ## Changelog

+### 0.9
+**This is quite a major update to the 1Password Plugin!**

+* Added alternate action to go and fill - hold CMD to 'reveal in 1Pwd'
+* Action 'Open in 1Password' renamed to 'Reveal in 1Password' - more Mac like
+* Added scanning of identities, accounts, software and secure notes
+* Added separate entries in the catalog preference pane to chose which sources to scan
+* Better crash resilience - won't crash if there's a problem finding the keychain or indexing the catalog
+* Fixed a (fairly) bug for users when their keychain was in the default ~/Library/Application Support/1Password folder
+* Added nice new icons for each type of 1Password data

 ### 0.8
 * Fixed bug when 'Opening in 1Password' after having searched using the 1Password search field